propelorm/Propel/documentation/10-migrations.markdown

 {% endhighlight %}

 The `book` table is now created in the database.
 It can be populated with data.

+Finally, in order to use the newly added table in application development, the developer has to call the `om` task to generate the updated object model classes:

+{% highlight text %}
+> propel-gen om

+{% endhighlight %}

 After a few days, the developer wants to add a new `author` table, with a foreign key in the `book` table.
 The schema is modified as follows: